medcipher/hacker-blog/_pages/test-splash.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/bg.jpg
   actions:
-    - label: "Getting Started"
+    - label: "Free eBook"
       url: "/about/"

-excerpt: "Check out the Quick Start Guide below"
+excerpt: "🔓 Unlock the world of cybersecurity and ethical hacking!
+This site is designed to help you start your journey into computer science, penetration testing, and digital forensics."
 intro:
   - excerpt: 'Check out what we have to offer:'
 feature_row: